opendatalab-de/geojson-jackson/README.md

 Maven Central
 -------------

-You can find the library in the Maven Central Repository.
+You can find the library in the Maven Central Repository. (*Not released yet*)

 ```xml
 <dependency>